kodydeda4/swiftui-emerald/README.md

 A Tiling Window Wanager for macOS.

 > Emerald uses Yabai & SKHD to do it's magic.
-> Both open source projects started by [koekeishiya](https://github.com/koekeishiya).
+> Both are open source projects created by [koekeishiya](https://github.com/koekeishiya).
 >> Learn more about [Yabai](https://github.com/koekeishiya/yabai/wiki).
 >> Learn more about [SKHD](https://github.com/koekeishiya/skhd).